andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-17-Why-its-easy-to-start-a-subpar-relationship.md

 I think that it's a response to one of the basic needs not being met.
 I'll try a metaphor.
 Imagine you do not have a place to sleep.
 In the morning you do not need to sleep so your idea of a place to sleep is a 5-star hotel.
 In the afternoon you become a little sleepier and make vague attempts on finding _a_ hotel, _any_ hotel.
 In the evening you're sleepy and really need a place to rest, and will agree on a capsule hotel or a hostel.

-Or maybe it's just evolution nudging: "Come on, stop thinking, just fuck whatever".
+Or maybe it's just evolution nudging: "Come on, stop thinking, procreate!".

 ### Why do the standards rise again